-Penal Code 290 PC – Failure to Register as a Sex Offender in California
+California Penal Code 290 PC: Failure to Register as a Sex Offender

-California Penal Code 290 PC requires people convicted of certain sex crimes to register as sex offenders with local law enforcement.
+Under Penal Code 290 PC (Sex Offender Registration Act), individuals convicted of certain sex crimes must register their residence, workplace, or school with local law enforcement.

 -